Hoekz/JS-TDD-201/Dates/module-dates.md

 matches and the date falls between the `start` and `end`.
 It then returns each of the corresponding labels.

 Our `clearReminders` method simply resets the list of reminders.
 We've also exposed the `day` of week lookup object.

+### test setup

+In our [jasmine.test.js](/Dates/jasmine.test.js#L3-11) file, we can simply call to `install` the jasmine clock, which mocks out timing functionality in JavaScript.

+We also have set up a called to `uninstall` to restore normal behavior and also call `clearReminders` to avoid tests polluting one another.